 Paso Robles is a year round destination known for its wineries and small town charm.
-It’s kinda like Napa’s little sister and located in central California, north of Los Angeles.
-In this travel guide, I’m sharing my picks of where to stay, where to eat and the wineries that you gotta check out while you’re in town.
+It’s kinda like Napa’s little sister but located in central California, north of Los Angeles.
+In this travel guide, updated for 2024, I’m sharing my picks of where to stay, where to eat and the wineries that you gotta check out while you’re in town.

 Where to Stay